 Texting also requires both physical and visual effort, causing most drivers to take their eyes off the road and their hands off the wheels.

-For a free legal consultation with a distracted driving accidents lawyer serving Hilliard, call (614) 538-1116
+For a free legal consultation with a distracted driving accident attorney in Hilliard, call (614) 538-1116

 Hiring a Distracted Driving Accident Lawyer Serving Hilliard May Help Your Personal Injury Case